lamngocminh04/housing-price-model-selection/README.md

 ## Final Results:
 - Ridge Regression has the best performance (lowest test RMSE across all models)
-- Moderate regularization reduce variance and improve final prediction
+- Moderate regularization reduce variance and improve generalization in prediction

 ## Tools:
 - Python